Q. How do I join?

-A. By completing application forms either in the nearest Local office or online.
+A. By completing application forms either at the nearest Local office or online.

 Q. What does it cost to join the Union?

 A. Yes.
-However, consider that we can best protect the standard’s and gains in wages we have made as a Union, by resisting work with employers who are non Union and don’t subscribe to Union standards and wages.
-The Union may also have policies or passed motions to prohibit members from working for unfair or Rat Union employers such as Christian Labour Association of Canada (CLAC).
+However, consider that we can best protect the standards and gains in wages we have made as a union by resisting work with employers who are non-union and don’t subscribe to union standards and wages.
+The Union may also have policies or have passed motions to prohibit members from working for unfair or rat-union employers such as Christian Labour Association of Canada (CLAC).

 A. Members stay informed and have a voice in the affairs of the Union when they participate at meetings.
 Attendance is encouraged but not required.